mikebradford/mikebradford.github.io/_posts/2016-01-07-why-agile-early-adopters-probably-won-t-like-safe.markdown

 title: Why Agile Early Adopters probably won't like SAFe
 layout: post
 ---
-Now Agile is hitting the mainstream there is a lot of talk about Agile Transformation, and often about SAFe.
+Now Agile is hitting the mainstream there is a lot of talk about Agile Transformation, and often about **SAFe**.

 My current company is implementing Agile transformation, and I have recently done SAFe course.